 Transfer 5 g of starch to a 500 ml beaker and make a thick slurry with cold distilled water.
 Pour rapidly 500 ml of boiled distilled water over the slurry.
 Cool to room temperature.

-A-4.2.4 Potassium Iodide — Reagent grade.
+A-4.2.4 Potassium Iodide — Reagent grade

 A-4.3 Procedure